Chennai Central–Bangalore City line: Sheds and workshops

-Arakkonam earlier had a steam loco shed, now has an electric loco shed that holds 230+ locos, which include WAP-1 WAP-4 WAG-7,WAM-4 and WAG-5 locomotives.
+Arakkonam earlier had a steam loco shed, and now has an electric loco shed that holds 162 locomotives as of February 2024, which include WAP-4, WAG-5 and WAG-9 locomotives.

-Krishnarajapuram diesel loco shed, opened in 1983, can hold 125 locomotives.
-These include: WDS-6, WDM-2, WDM-3A, WDP-4, WDG-3A, WDG-4.
-It has also recently been housing 5 WAP-7 locomotives transferred from Royapuram shed, as a part of the conversion to a diesel and electric loco shed.
+Krishnarajapuram diesel loco and electric loco shed, opened in 1983, holds 258 locomotives as of February 2024.
+These include: WDS-6, WDM-3D, WDM-3A, WDP-4, WDG-3A, WDG-4, WAP-7 and WAG-9 locomotives.
+Currently, the shed gets direct allotment of new WAP-7 and WAG-9 locomotives from CLW, BLW and PLW.

 Jolarpettai has an electric/ diesel trip shed.

 The Carriage and Wagon Workshops at Perambur repairs coaches and wagons.
 The Locomotive Workshops at Perambur was the premier broad-gauge steam loco repair shop in the south.
-Even now performs the annual overhaul of the Fairy Queen.
+Even now, the workshop performs the annual overhaul of the Fairy Queen.
 The workshop now primarily handles the repair and maintenance of electric locomotives from all over the south and even beyond.

 Basin Bridge has a carriage maintenance works.
 Avadi has a broad-gauge EMU maintenance and car shed.
 Arakkonam has engineering workshops.